Call for Proposals — apply to present at RustFest Global!

 If you get selected as a speaker at RustFest, here’s what you get:

-- Full access to the virtual conference.
+- Full access pass to the all event (Editions).
 If you happen to already have purchased a ticket we can refund you.

 - Gear required to make your talk a success.
 For example if you require a webcam or microphone, we can discuss how to get one to you.
 We provide an up to 200 EUR reimbursement budget for all speakers for hardware expenses (just keep your receipts and submit them after the conference).
 We can also purchase and send you hardware if you cannot afford the upfront costs, please let us know and we will take care of it.